 Early History of the Bibbington family

 This web page shows only a small excerpt of our Bibbington research.
-Another 135 words (10 lines of text) are included under the topic Early Bibbington History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Bibbington History in all our PDF Extended History products and printed products wherever possible.

 Bibbington Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bibbington have been found, including Bebbington, Bebington, Bebbinton, Bebinton and many more.

 Early Notables of the Bibbington family (pre 1700)

 More information is included under the topic Early Bibbington Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bibbington family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Bibbington, or a variant listed above: Anne Bevington who settled in Virginia in 1660; Francis Bevington landed in America in 1772; Thomas Bevinton settled in Virginia in 1650.